We recently received a question from a customer who asked about CBD for her father. Her question was: is it good for high cholesterol?

 However, as a result of the customer’s inquiry, and upon looking beyond the obvious, the range of conditions that can benefit from CBD seems much wider and diverse.
 I had assumed I was familiar with all of the conditions that might respond, but such is not the case.

 If you think CBD might be helpful in treating a condition, do some research.
 There’s lots of information available online.
-Also, a book I’ve found informative is CBD: A Patient’s Guide to Medicinal Cannabis by Leonard Lienow and Julia Birnbaum ( North Atlantic Books, Berkeley CA, 2017).
+Also, a book we’ve found informative is CBD: A Patient’s Guide to Medicinal Cannabis by Leonard Lienow and Julia Birnbaum ( North Atlantic Books, Berkeley CA, 2017).

 Be cautious though.
 As implied in the quote above, medicinal cannabis hasn’t been legal, and as a result, there’s been little research.
 And what research has been done, isn’t necessarily conclusive.
 Research is in its infancy, and hopefully, with legalization in Canada, more extensive study will be forthcoming.